fdutenho/RKI-JSON2HTML/README.md

 You can load the JS inline in your HTML code.
 No need to add it to the header section of your HTML file.

+> The table's id must be set to `rki` otherwise the script will not work.

 ```html
 <table id="rki"></table>
 <script src="./rki.js"></script>